LABVIS-UFPA/GAClusterKriging/README.md

 # GAClusterKriging

-This project refers to the scripts used in the paper "A New Methodology for Automatic Cluster-Based Kriging using K-Nearest Neighbour and Genetic Algorithms"
+This project refers to the scripts used in the paper "__A New Methodology for Automatic Cluster-Based Kriging using K-Nearest Neighbour and Genetic Algorithms__"

 ## Getting Started